 The Profile Dock allows you to view a profile line over one to many surfaces in order to get detailed or comparative information along the line.
 To entire profiling mode, click thebutton.
 Then left-click points on a surface to define your line segments.
 End your profile by defining a final point using right-click.
 You can also bring up a profile by performing a right-click-drag as you would in Fledermaus.
 This will create a single segment profile from any currently active cursor mode.
 If you start your profile off a surface, it will start once you are over a surface and will end if you extend the profile off a surface.
 In order to create more than one segment, you must be in Profiling Mode.

-The plot surface displays the locations and span distance between each point using a vertical dashed line in the plot.
+The plot surface displays the locations and spans the distance between each point using a vertical dashed line in the plot.
 The vertical axis is the profile depth and the X-axis is the 2D distance along the profile.
 As you move your cursor along the profile plot, you will also see several properties about that point displayed below the plot, including the 2D distance along the profile, the delta Z between the two surfaces (if exactly to surfaces are present), the 3D distance along the surface currently selected in the table (if any), and the KP value at the cursor position (if the project has an active route).
 As you move the cursor over the plot, the Depth and Slope columns of the table will update to show the values for each surface at that point.

 In the 4D View, the profile draws as a draped line on the topmost surface with a vertical curtain that extends up to the minimum depth.
 White markers are also drawn at each segment endpoint.
 A single red marker appears along the plot correlating to the location of the cursor in the plot area of the Profile Dock.